FE8Dev/FE8RProject/FE8_arsenals.md

 ## *Axe*

 An axe that inflicts seared upon the enemy.
 After the first version, it gets a blast version and a normal version for attacking.
+It also uses Constitution for damage.

 ## Sword

 A heavy weapon that inflicts Curse and Shadow on the enemy.
 When hit by an enemy, Strength increases by 8 up to 5 times.
 From its third version onwards, it inflicts Confuse on the enemy.
 On its last version, it halves Speed, but doubles Defense and Resistance.
+It also uses HP for damage.

 ### Earliest access